 Downtown Memphis in Shelby County, Tennessee — The American South (East South Central)

-Topics.
-This historical marker is listed in these topic lists: African Americans • War, US Civil.
-A significant historical year for this entry is 1854.
+Topics and series.
+This historical marker is listed in these topic lists: Heroes • Railroads & Streetcars.
+In addition, it is included in the Tennessee Historical Commission series list.
+A significant historical date for this entry is April 29, 1900.

 Location.
-This marker has been replaced by another marker nearby.
-35° 8.851′ N, 90° 2.961′ W. Marker has been damaged.
-Marker is in Memphis, Tennessee, in Shelby County.
+35° 9.045′ N, 90° 3.135′ W. Marker is in Memphis, Tennessee, in Shelby County.
 It is in Downtown Memphis.
-Marker is at the intersection of Adams Avenue and B.B.
-King Boulevard (Tennessee Route 14), on the right when traveling east on Adams Avenue.
-Located in the area that was once called Columbus Park.
+Marker is at the intersection of Front Street and Poplar Avenue, on the right when traveling south on Front Street.
 Touch for map.
-Marker is at or near this postal address: 102 North 2nd Street, Memphis TN 38103, United States of America.
+Marker is in this post office area: Memphis TN 38103, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on February 7, 2023.
-It was originally submitted on April 5, 2018, by Steve Masler of Memphis, Tennessee.
-This page has been viewed 2,913 times since then and 743 times this year.
-Last updated on May 6, 2018, by Byron Hooks of Sandy Springs, Georgia.
-Photos: 1, 2, 3, 4. submitted on April 5, 2018, by Steve Masler of Memphis, Tennessee.
-5. submitted on April 14, 2018, by Mark Hilton of Montgomery, Alabama.
-6, 7. submitted on April 5, 2018, by Steve Masler of Memphis, Tennessee.
-8. submitted on February 24, 2020. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on April 3, 2008, by Thomas S Parker of Memphis, Tennessee.
+This page has been viewed 1,740 times since then and 140 times this year.
+Photos: 1, 2. submitted on April 3, 2008, by Thomas S Parker of Memphis, Tennessee.
+3. submitted on May 23, 2012, by Ken Smith of Milan, Tennessee. • J. J. Prats was the editor who published this page.